woodRock/fishy-business/docs/source/minutes.rst

     * This is an old talk, but his pioints are still valid today, and the field is still growing and EC is in a golden age for research.

 Related:
-    * (`Li 2002<li2002novel>`) use evolutionary computation to solve differentiral equations for deriving physics laws.
+    * (:ref:`Li 2002<li2002novel>`) use evolutionary computation to solve differentiral equations for deriving physics laws.
-    * (`Li 2004<li2004evolutionary>`) use evolutionary computation to find models that fit observational data in astrophysics.
+    * (:ref:`Li 2004<li2004evolutionary>`) use evolutionary computation to find models that fit observational data in astrophysics.
-    * (`Runarsson 2000<runarsson2000stochastic>`) used stocastic ranking (bubblesort variant) for constrained optimization with Evolutionary Computation.
+    * (:ref:`Runarsson 2000<runarsson2000stochastic>`) used stocastic ranking (bubblesort variant) for constrained optimization with Evolutionary Computation.
     * See `2022-09-23 - ECRG<2022-09-23 - ECRG>` where Carlos A. Coello Coello applied Multi-objective (MO) Evolutionary Computation (EC) with constraint handling.

 2022-11-11 - Weekly